Jasmine-Energy/pools-contracts/docs/JasminePoolFactory.md

 function getPoolAtIndex(uint256 index) external view returns (address pool)
 ```

-Used to obtain the address of a pool in the set of pools - if it exists.
+Used to obtain the address of a pool in the set of pools - if it exists

+*Throw NoPool() on failure *

 #### Parameters